onixtea/supercalculator/README.md

-literally a supercalculator in c++, what else could you want? small little project thats a way for me to learn windows forms
+small c++ project where i learn how to use windows forms utilising every possible item from the toolbox it's a *supercalculator*